How to Make a Personal Budget in 6 Easy Steps

 1. Take Note of Your Cash Inflows

-Before you start the journey to creating a budget, you ought to first of all know the amount of cash that flows in each month.
+Before you start the journey to creating a budget, you ought to, first of all, know the amount of cash that flows in each month.
 Don’t forget it’s easy to assume all your earnings are available for spending, tricking you to overestimate your spending capabilities.

-During the creation process of your budget worksheet, remember to always deduct your taxes, flexible spending allocations, 401(k), and social security.
+During the creation process of your budget worksheet, always remember to deduct your taxes, flexible spending allocations, 401(k), and social security.
 What you’re left with is your real income.
 This is what you use to when planning a budget.

 If you’re a part-timer or freelancer with irregular income, calculate an estimate of the least income you generate monthly and use it as a baseline when creating a budget worksheet.